masaun/proof-of-SDGs-audit-with-NFT/README.md

   https://www.un.org/development/desa/disabilities/envision2030.html
   ↓
   - There is `external auditor` called `the Supreme Audit Institutions ("SAIs")`
-  - SAIs investigate whether organizations is quarified for some SDGs or not.
+  - SAIs investigate whether organizations is quarified for target SDGs or not.
   - Once a SAI audit an organization, that SAI publish an audit report for the organization. (it's called `"SAI report"` )
     https://www.un.org/en/desa/some-considerations-external-audits-sdg-implementation